 Decks

-If your deck is 24 inches or more above the ground, you will need to apply for a building permit.
-If your deck will be covered/enclosed, you will also need to apply for a development permit.
+If your deck is 24 inches or more above the ground, you will need to apply for a Building Permit.
+If your deck is enclosed or requires a variance to the Zoning Bylaw, you will also need to apply for a Development Permit.

 9" or less in height (patio)